 What is the difference between an integrated motorhome and a semi-integrated motorhome?

 The prominent feature of integrated motorhomes when compared with semi-integrated motorhomes and alcove motorhomes is – as suggested by the name – the conceptual integration of the cab into the set up: The cab covers the whole width of the living area, while the high roof offers headroom and storage space.
 Externally, the body work appears to be one piece, and when viewed from the front and the sides it looks almost like a compact bus.
-Naturally, the construction and finishing of an integrated motorhome is somewhat more complicated: In a semi-integrated motorhome and alcove motorhome, the base is a chassis with a separate standard cab.
+Naturally, the construction and finishing of an integrated motorhome is somewhat more complicated: In a semi-integrated or low profile motorhome and alcove motorhome, the base is a chassis with a separate standard cab.

-In an integrated motorhome, the base is a chassis cowl, in other words a stripped down frame with an open cab platform, including the instrument panelling, consoles and controls.
+In an integrated or A class motorhome, the base is a chassis cowl, in other words a stripped down frame with an open cab platform, including the instrument panelling, consoles and controls.
 The complete body is then mounted onto this, which can be composed of either one or more wall components, depending on the motorhome manufacturer’s concept.
 The front mask including the front side sections of a motorhome is normally a separate part, which is connected to the adjoining walls of the body work at the respective crossover points.
 By adjustment of the instrument panelling to the cabin width of the motorhome and the inclusion of the cab in the living area behind, the cab area becomes integrated, as its name says.

-learn more about the motorhomes by Laika
+learn more about the Kreos motorhomes by Laika

 learn more about the integrated motorhomes by Carado

-In Carado integrated motorhomes, there is a door separating the bathroom and sleeping area from the living area.
+In some Carado integrated motorhomes, there is a door separating the bathroom and sleeping area from the living area.
 Photo: Carado

 learn more about the iSmove by Niesmann+Bischoff